weecology/DeepForest/docs/CONTRIBUTING.md

 #### Using pre-commit

-We use the `.pre-commit-config.yaml` file to configure all the checks we want to perform.
-To verify your code styling before committing, you can run `pre-commit run`, which will use the `.style.yapf` file to check your code formatting, For more check [pre-commit](https://pre-commit.com/index.html).
+We configure all our checks using the `.pre-commit-config.yaml` file.
+To verify your code styling before committing, you should run `pre-commit install` to set up the hooks, followed by `pre-commit run` to execute them.
+This will apply the formatting rules specified in the .style.yapf file.
+For additional information, please refer to the [pre-commit documentation](https://pre-commit.com/index.html).

 ### Testing the Conda Deepforest Build